-In March 2021, the Corporation's Compensation and HR Committee, with assistance from the CEO and CFO, conducted an executive and director compensation review of publicly available data relating to the Corporation's peers' pay levels and practices, consisting of biotech companies listed on a Canadian stock exchange with market capitalization of between CAD\$125 million to \$1.0 billion, which the Corporation used to compare its existing compensation program and assist with evaluating the compensation program and establishing compensation during fiscal 2021.
-The following peer group was approved by the Board in March 2021.
-Depending on the NEO's position and available comparative data, up to 11 companies were included in the comparator group, as noted below.
+In February 2022, the Corporation's Compensation and HR Committee, with assistance from the CEO and CFO, conducted an executive and director compensation review of publicly available data relating to the Corporation's peers' pay levels and practices, consisting of biotech companies listed on a Canadian stock exchange with market capitalization of between CAD\$90 million to \$1.0 billion, which the Corporation used to compare its existing compensation program and assist with evaluating the compensation program and establishing compensation during fiscal 2022.
+The following peer group was confirmed by the Board in February 2022.
+Depending on the NEO's position and available comparative data, up to 10 companies were included in the comparator group, as noted below.

-- Helix Biopharma Corp.
-(TSX)

-- Antibe Therapeutics Inc. (TSX)
+- Cardiol Therapeutics Inc. (TSX)

 - Oncolytics Biotech Inc. (TSX)

 - Fennec Pharmaceuticals Inc. (TSX)

 - Medicenna Therapeutics Corp.
 (TSX)

 - IMV Inc. (TSX)

 - Theratechnologies Inc. (TSX)

 - BELLUS Health Inc. (TSX)

 - Aptose Biosciences Inc. (TSX)

 - HLS Therapeutics Inc. (TSX)

 - Knight Therapeutics Inc. (TSX)